brunoyin/folaris/README.md

 * It execute any commands without authentication
 * Run it in Docker with read-only volume mounting option

+## running from the source

+* dotnet core sdk 3.1 required
+* clone this repo
+* run: dotnet run
+* use folarusCli Powershell module to see it in action

 ### Build/Publish as platform dependent to be used with a dotnet runtime Docker image

 ```bash